 This report is made solely to the members of the Authority, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
 Our audit work has been undertaken so that we might state to the members of the Authority, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the Authority, as a body, for our audit work, for this report, or for the opinions we have formed.

+Paul Hewitson, FCA (Appointed Auditor)

-Paul Hewitson (Appointed auditor) For and on behalf of Deloitte LLP Newcastle Upon Tyne, United Kingdom 31 July 2019
+For and on behalf of Deloitte LLP

+faul H Alaute

+Newcastle upon Tyne, United Kingdom

+10 February 2023

+Blank

+Blank

 South Yorkshire Fire & Rescue Authority